 Enel: Innovation and Sustainability

 Enel is an energy multinational and one of the leading integrated global players in the electricity and gas sectors.
-It operates in 33 countries on 5 continents, produces energy through a managed capacity of over 89 GW and sells gas and distributes electricity to 73 million users worldwide through a network of approximately 2.2 million km.
+It operates in 33 countries on 5 continents, produces energy through a managed capacity of over 89 GW and sells gas and distributes electricity to 71 clients worldwide through a network of approximately 2.2 million km.

-Our Group consists of approximately 68,000 people, men and women from all over the world whose valuable work is based on our values of Responsibility, Innovation, Trust and Proactivity.
+The Group consists of approximately 68,000 people, men and women from all over the world whose valuable work is based on values of Responsibility, Innovation, Trust and Proactivity.